-The great majority of the people lived in farming villages, carrying out a host of tasks to grow their crops – sowing, ploughing, weeding, harvesting, storing – and keep themselves fed, clothed and housed – milling and baking bread, fermenting wine, processing silk, spinning and cloth, and so on.
-They also were regularly called upon to undertake communal tasks such as constructing terraces and dykes, digging water channels, and working on major public works such as city walls and royal palaces.
+The great majority of the people of Ancient China lived in farming villages, carrying out a host of tasks to grow their crops – sowing, ploughing, weeding, harvesting, storing – and keeping themselves fed, clothed and housed – milling and baking bread, fermenting wine, processing silk, spinning and cloth, and so on.
+They also were regularly called upon to undertake communal tasks such as constructing terraces and dykes, digging water channels, and as corvée labor, working on major public works such as city walls and royal palaces.

-In northern China millet was the staple crop, while in the Yangtze basin and southern China, rice was the staple.
+There were two staple crops in Ancient China.
+In northern China, its was millet, and in the Yangtze basin and southern China it was rice.
 The Yangtze basin was the earliest home of domesticated rice, and it was here that wet-rice cultivation in flooded paddy fields was pioneered.

-In Shang and early Zhou times, cattle, sheep and goats were important in the economy; the aristocracy also indulged in great hunting expeditions, for both food and as practice for war.
+In Shang and early Zhou times, cattle, sheep and goats were important in the economy; the aristocracy also indulged in great hunting expeditions, for both food, enjoyment and as practice for war.

-In the late Shang period (late second millennium BC) soya beans spread to northern China, adding a valuable source of nutrition in the the diet.
+In the late Shang period (late second millennium BCE) soya beans spread to northern China, adding a valuable source of nutrition in the the diet.

 As in all other societies of the time, the vast bulk of manufacturing activity took place in small units, the homes of craftsmen and farmers.
 It was here that food was processed, textiles were spun and woven, clothes sown, silk was produced, butter, cheeses and other dairy products were

 The introduction of the use of iron was a major step forward for manufacturing.